-But, this does not mean you cannot use the oPillow without the hanger.
+But, this does not mean you cannot use with a back massager without the hanger.
 Honestly, I rarely use it and find that when you remove it and use it on the couch or lying down in bed is where this tool really shines.
 I just prop it up on my pillows in bed or lean back against it on the couch without the hanger 95+% of the time.

 If you are a massage therapist and wondering if you could use this in the massage room, I do have an opinion on that.
 I could see myself plugging this in and putting under a client’s neck while I work on the anterior side of the body, or under a hamstring that is bothering someone (with proper sanitary covers, of course).

 But, this tool is really not about the massage room, it is about self-care in between massages.
-This unit is small enough to take with upiu on trips, quiet enough to use in your office without bothering others, and simple enough you will kick back at the end of the day to relax.
-And after five minutes, the NAIPO’s “hands” will not be tired.
+This unit is small enough to take with you on trips, quiet enough to use in your office without bothering others, and simple enough you will kick back at the end of the day to relax.
+And after five minutes, the tool’s “hands” will not be tired.

 On a personal note, this review is fresh off a natural disaster hitting my home in Iowa.
 Just this week, I have cut down and helped haul dozens of trees, handed out 100+ meals in my community, and taken too many cold showers.
 I did not have power for eight days.
 Stress and tension have been high.
-But, seriously, the first thing I did when my power came on at 8:55 PM last Monday night was plug in my oPillow.
+But, seriously, the first thing I did when my power came on at 8:55 PM last Monday night was plug in my back massager.
 It felt so good to lay down and relax for a few minutes for some genuine self-care.
-Thank you, NAIPO!
-This is an excellent product!
+These are an excellent massage tools to own!

-If you decide to purchase your very own oPillow, I hope you enjoy it as much as I do (or whomever you decided to gift it to).
-The new launch price is $39.99.
-The estimated delivery date should be September 25th, 2020.
+If you decide to purchase your very own back massager, I hope you enjoy it as much as I do (or whomever you decided to gift it to).
+The price is $39.99..

 Addition Cautions or Warnings